dbt-ethz/docofossor/README.md

 * [Rhinoceros 3D 6.0](http://www.rhino3d.com/)

 ### Installation
-`TODO: file > special folders > components, then copy the .ghpy file there`
+`In the grasshopper window, go to file > special folders > components, then copy the .ghpy file there`

+[toolbar]: /img/df_toolbar.png "Docofossor Toolbar"

 ### Documentation
 Click here for the full [documentation](/DOCUMENTATION.md) of all the components of Docofossor.

 ### Changelog

-* May 2019: 'Initial Release of Docofossor v 0.9'
+* May 24, 2019: 'Initial Release of Docofossor v 0.9'

 ## Authors